hfg-gmuend/stablehub.aid-lab.hfg-gmuend.de/README.md

    Navigate to `http://localhost:3000` and start experimenting!

 ### First Steps 👋
-1. 🎨 Choose a pre-installed model or upload your own
+1. ✍️ Enter a text prompt (e.g., "A sunset over the mountains")
-2. ✍️ Enter a text prompt (e.g., "A sunset over the mountains")
+2. 🎛️ Experiment with parameters like Steps, Guidance Scale, and Sampling Method
-3. 🎛️ Experiment with parameters like Steps, Guidance Scale, and Sampling Method
+3. 🎬 Click generate to create your image
-4. 👀 Observe how changes affect the result
+4. 👀 Observe how changes to parameters affect the result

 ## Managing Models 🗃️